emilecantin/ssr_code-splitting_sample/README.md

-# Sample application: Server-Side Rendering and Code Splittinng with React-Router 4
+# Sample application: Server-Side Rendering and Code Splitting with React-Router 4

 The purpose of this repository is to showcase a working solution for a server-render, code-split app with React-Router 4.
 This solution is described in detail on my personal blog [here](https://blog.emilecantin.com/web/react/javascript/2017/05/16/ssr-react-router-4-webpack-code-split.html).